-People were prepared - although that was the next battle - employees began canceling meetings on the spot when participants came unprepared for the discussion Because they had related material and meeting minutes in advance, they were expected to come prepared.
+People were prepared—although that was the next battle—employees began canceling meetings on the spot when participants came unprepared for the discussion Because they had received the related material and meeting minutes in advance, they were expected to come to the meeting prepared.

 7 Tips on How to Bring About Cultural Change

 In the example, a few committed people persisted and they changed the company's culture.
-From this story, a number of tips about how to consciously choose your corporate culture emerge.
+From this story, a number of tips about how to consciously choose your corporate culture emerged.
 These include:

 - An employee needs to decide that the organization needs a different approach.